MuhammadMuneer/React-Backbone-Sample/README.md

 # React-Backbone-Sample
-An attempt to integrate React with Backbone
+An attempt to integrate React + Backbone Model + React Router